GregorioD8/my_flask_app_business/README.md

    - The `Clients` component retrieves and displays all the clients that a coach works with.
 The `ClientsForm` allows the coach to add new clients.

 This relationship between the Flask models and React components helps ensure smooth data flow between the backend (API and database) and frontend (UI).

+I learned how to use PostgreSQL and AWS in this project